Jehovah's Witnesses congregational discipline: Shunning

 All members are expected to abide by the beliefs and moral standards of Jehovah's Witnesses.
-Serious violations of these requirements can result in removal from the congregation (similar to excommunication) and subsequent shunning if not deemed repentant.
+Serious violations of these requirements can result in shunning (a form of excommunication).
 For many years, the practice was referred to as "disfellowshipping"; however, the term was discontinued in 2024, and is instead referred to as removal from the congregation.
 When an elder committee decides that a baptized Witness has committed a serious sin and is unrepentant, the person is removed.
 A person who believes that a serious error in judgment has been made may appeal the decision.
 Requests for appeal must be made in writing and within seven days of the decision of the committee.
 At such times, they may use other local elders or elders from nearby congregations.
 Their policy is based on their interpretation of scriptures such as 1 Corinthians 5:11–13; Matthew 18:15–17; and 2 John 9–11.
 Witness literature states that avoiding interaction with former adherents helps to: